lewisblake/DeepTreeMRA/README.md

     - These are the `dataSource` options for the data provided.
 Default is `"satellite"`.
     - In order to use a different data set, see the section of `load_data.m` below and feed the case string for the data used to `dataSource` in `user_input.m`.

+* `domainGeometry`: | `plane` | `sphere`
+	- Flag to determine whether the data should be modeled as being on a plane or a sphere.
+If `plane` is chosen, distances are computed in units provided by the data.
+If `sphere` is chosen, distances are computed using chordal distance (3D straight-line Euclidean distance) in kilometers.

 * `calculationType`: | `'prediction'` | `'optimize'` | `'likelihood'` | `'build_structure'` |

 Default is `'likelihood'`.`calculationType` can be set to any of the following calculation modes: